AJ-ANUJ/Profile_Page_App/README.md

 # Getting Started

 >**Note** This mobile application has the functionality of a profile page.
-Data does not get saved in the database, but the application functions as expected unitl refreshed/restarted.<br>
+Data does not get saved in the database, but the application functions as expected until refreshed/restarted.<br>
+Application allows users to update their profile pic, name, phone number, email and bio.<br>
 The application supports both portrait and landscape(left/right) orientation modes.<br>
 This mobile application is built by using React Native framework.